rra/docknot/README.md

 The eyrie.org repository is the canonical one, maintained by the author, but using GitHub is probably more convenient for most purposes.
 Pull requests are gratefully reviewed and normally accepted.
-It's probably better to use the CPAN bug tracker than GitHub issues, though, to keep all Perl module issues in the same place.

 ## License